LlewBach/aj-builder/README.md

 If you notice in the screenshot above, as my partner did rather brutally, there is effectively a white bar above the black spacer which looks sub-optimal.
 I am keen to try and displace this, although I am nervous I will have to 'tune' many other elements as a result!

+After some tinkering, this was easily resolved by changing the .image-col 'height' declaration to 'min-height'.
+Very satisfying!
+I've just realised that I probably can get rid of all the padding I added I painstakingly specified for each media query...

+Yes it does oh my god.
+Had I changed height to min-height earlier, I would have saved literally hours and hours of time, refining the padding to get it to better match the .text-col on all devices.
+Earlier satisfaction revoked!

 ## Testing

 ### Lighthouse